LunaSare/datelife_examples/docs/Anolis_report.md

 A tree with branch lengths could be constructed for 6 source chronograms (out of 6) available for the Anolis.
 To date these
         trees we are using the software PATHd8 for tree dating without a molecular clock model, using calibrations from all other source chronograms.
-Sometimes, calibrations conflict.
+Sometimes, calibrations conflict between them.
 To deal with conflicting calibrations, we can either expand them to make them agree, or we can congruify them to the topology of the tree to be dated.
         Results from both approaches are shown in the following two sections.

 ### 3.2.1.
 Expanding calibrations

-    ### 3.2.2.
-Summarizing calibrations (congruifying calibrations)

 ### 3.2.2.
 Summarizing calibrations (congruifying calibrations)